AI428/mist/README.md

 ![MIST](https://github.com/AI428/mist/blob/master/logos/mist_1600_1180.png)

 # MIST
-> _Reactive CSS Framework_
+> _A JavaScript framework for the reactive style_

 This is a solution for the development of CSS library.

 In order to control CSS, Do you use such heavy weight library of `Angular`, `jQuery` and `React`?
-With `MIST`, you can define the reactive style without CSS changes that defile the DOM.
+With `MIST`, you can define the reactive style without defile the DOM.

 ## USAGE
 ### INSTALL